flathub-infra/documentation/blog/2025-02-03/index.md

 Buildbot has never been designed to do what Flathub needs: taking arbitrary inputs like application IDs and dynamically creating new pipelines.
 However, there's no misuse one cannot achieve if something is being configured in A Real Programming Language, and so, back in 2019, [Alex Larsson][alex] piled a bunch of hacks so we could have not only dynamic configuration based on Flathub organization in GitHub, but also some custom views displaying latest builds.

-Fast-forward to 2025.
-These hacks no longer work with the latest release of Buildbot, rendering our soft fork stuck on a version from 2021.
+Fast-forward to 2025, these hacks no longer work with the latest release of Buildbot, rendering our soft fork stuck on a version from 2021.
 For whatever reason, updating GitHub CI status stopped to work well, allowing people to merge untested code changes.
 It also requires periodical restarts because it grinds to a halt for no particular reason, dropping new builds in the meantime.
 The worst offense: I never liked it.

 Interlude: Equinix Metal née Packet has been sponsoring our heavy-lifting servers doing actual building for the past 5 years.
 Unfortunately, they are shutting down, meaning we need to move out by the end of April 2025.